Alcohol unit calculator

 If you've drunk any alcohol, the safest bet is to not drive at all.
 But you can work out how many units are in your drinks with our alcohol unit calculator below.

 What's the UK drink-drive limit?

-In England and Wales, the drink-drive alcohol limit for drivers is:
+In England, Wales and Northern Ireland, the drink-drive alcohol limit for drivers is:

 - 80mg of alcohol per 100ml of blood